Facility + Specifier Guide

 Why Durability Matters More Today

 “Durability isn’t just about how long a product lasts; it also affects operational costs, downtime, water waste, and user satisfaction.
 A broken faucet in a busy environment like an airport or hospital can impact hundreds of people every hour.
-The shift to sensor-based faucets has introduced more electronics, meaning durability must now account for both mechanical and electronic components.
-Touchless faucets also face more challenging real-world conditions than those simulated in the lab, including mineral-rich water, inconsistent cleaning practices, vandalism, fluctuating water pressure, and rapid on/off cycling.
-Facilities can make smarter investments when they understand how durability performs in these settings.
+The transition to sensor-based faucets brings with it greater use of electronics, which must be factored into claims of durability for both mechanical and electronic parts.
+For instance, touchless faucets are exposed to far harsher conditions in the field that are difficult or impossible to simulate in a lab: mineral-laden water, hit-or-miss cleaning, vandalism, pressure surges, and rapid cycling on and off.
+When facilities managers understand how durability performs in these scenarios, they’re better equipped to make smart investments.

 Standard Laboratory Durability Tests